Coconut milk in can and carton - Family Guide Central

 FAQ

+• What’s the difference between coconut milk and coconut cream?
 Coconut cream is much thicker and richer than regular coconut milk.
-In the process of making coconut cream, more of the coconut’s flesh is used and that’s what causes the richer and thicker taste and textures.
+In the process of making coconut cream, more of the coconut’s flesh is used and that’s what causes the richer and thicker taste and texture.

 Other interesting articles: